sdavis525/Built-Not-Bought/README.md

   </a>
 </p>

 > Built not bought is a workout website that was built for people who want better but just need that extra little push, guidance and motivation.
+Our motivation for development was to build a website for people who go against the grain of society.
+The ones who know money can buy temporary happiness but the real lasting effects come from your own personal life changes and work.
+Built with React app and material UI deployed with GH Pages.